25 April, 2024

 The Spider

-25 April 2025
+25 April 2024

 R. Linda:

 They were almost to the end of the driveway when she noticed between them was a good-sized spider running along with them.
-She said it was odd because she could almost hear the thing telling her it wanted to come inside and be part of the family.
+She said it was odd because she could practically hear the thing telling her it wanted to come inside and be part of the family.
 Did I tell you Tonya is on new medication for her thyroid?
-Well, I think that has something to do with this communication with an insect.
+I think that has something to do with this communication with an insect.

-She said to it, "Stop don't go any further and no you can't come inside."
+She said to it, "Stop, don't go any further and no, you can't come inside."

 To which (in her head) the spider replied, "I'll be hitching a ride in."

-She put the mail on the kitchen counter to sort it when she saw out of the corner of her eye, Mam's kitten batting something across the floor wildly and violently.
+She put the mail on the kitchen counter to sort it when, out of the corner of her eye, she saw Mam's kitten batting something across the floor wildly and violently.
 It was the SPIDER!!!

-The best was when her youngest was moving passed her dressed in his rain gear.
-He had a small Tupperware box and was halfway out the door when she called after him about where he was going in the rain (it was raining by then, and me Mam didn't help much when she heard the story and informed Tonya if you kill a spider you will make it rain, and it did making Ton feel even more guilty).
-He informed her he was going spider hunting and would bring her home a new spider.
+The best was when her youngest was moving past her dressed in his rain gear.
+He had a small Tupperware box and was halfway out the door when she called after him about where he was going in the rain (it was raining by then, and Mam didn't help much when she heard the story and informed Tonya if you kill a spider you will make it rain, and it did making Ton feel even more guilty).
+He told her he was going spider hunting and would bring her home a new spider.
 Yup, just what she wanted, NOT.

 Gabe